pulumi/pulumi-cloud-import/README.md

 $ pulumi up --skip-preview --show-reads # run the aws cloud import program
 ```

+The program uses 3 concurrent workers by default due to rate limits on the AWS cloud control API.
+You can control the concurrency through an environment variable: `PULUMI_CLOUD_IMPORT_WORKERS=10`.

 ### Azure

 If you've never used Pulumi with Azure before we recommend you start first with the [Get Started with Azure](https://www.pulumi.com/docs/get-started/azure/) guide that helps you configure credentials and install dependencies.